firmai/firmai/TEMPLATE.md

 ### Hi there 👋
-I'm Derek, a professor at NYU teaching Machine Learning in Financial Engineering
+I'm Derek, a professor at NYU teaching Machine Learning in Financial Engineering, and founder of [ML-Quant](https://www.ml-quant.com/), [FirmAI](https://www.firmai.org/), and [Sov.ai](https://sov.ai/).

 - My interests are in synthetic data generation, agent-based simulators, and asset management using machine learning.
 - I have worked on projects at HSBC, G-Research, Alan Turing Insitute, Oxford-MAN Institute and other large quantitative funds.